RCL/RTZX/README.md

 # RTZX

 -------------------------------------------------------------------------------
+ Simple raytracer that works on ZX Spectrum 48K and above in under 45 seconds.

- RTZX 1KiB procedural gfx - a contribution to Chaos Constructions 2024 by RCL of Virtual Vision Group.
+ A contribution to 1KiB procedural gfx compo at Chaos Constructions 2024
+                 by RCL of Virtual Vision Group.

- Works on ZX Spectrum 48K and above.

  Source code in Z80 assembly.